Branching using Conditional Statements and Loops in Python

 8 i += 1

-and continue
+KeyboardInterrupt: break and continue statements

-statement within the loop's body to immediately stop the execution and break out of the loop (even if the condition provided to while
+break and continue statementsYou can use the break statement within the loop's body to immediately stop the execution and break out of the loop (even if the condition provided to while still holds true).

 In [43]: